 To keep your acacia furniture beautiful for the duration, take time out to provide the pieces with the little bit of maintenance that they require.

 Step 2 - Hose down acacia furniture that is located near a pool or hot tub once weekly.
 Accumulated chlorine from treated pool water eats away at the furniture's weather-resistant finish over time.

 Step 3 - Clean your furniture twice annually.
 Use a soap solution (1 tbsp. of liquid dish-washing detergent diluted in 1 quart of water is fine) and a scrub brush.
 Rinse twice and towel dry when you are done.

-Step 4 - Wipe the furniture dry after rain and wipe up any liquid that is spilled onto the furniture.
+Step 4 - Wipe the furniture dry after rain and wipe up any liquid that is spilt onto the furniture.

 Step 5 - Place a waterproof garden cover over your acacia furniture when it is not in use.
 Acacia wood is quite sensitive to moisture, even humidity in the air.
 When the furniture is moist, the wood cells expand and can cause the furniture to buckle and swell.

 The colour will weather naturally and form an aged patina, however, you can use a similar stain to revive the colour or maintain this.

 Aluminium is weatherproof, therefore can be left outdoors all year round.
 It is known for being lightweight so it is recommended you store aluminium garden furniture in a covered area during the wet and windy winter months.
 To clean, use a damp cloth and warm, soapy water.